imagineLife/big-site/content/k8s/arch.md

 A node is a machine, physical or virtual, where K8s is installed.
 Nodes might be known as minions.

 ## Clusters
 A cluster is a set of nodes.
-Clusters are helpful for load management and replication during node failure.
+Clusters are helpful for load management, replication, and handling single-node failure.

 ## A Master Node
 A Node with K8s installed.
 This node "watches" && manages other nodes in a cluster.
 The master server has the kube API server on it.
+This "talks to" the kubelet tool on the worker nodes.
 All info about the worker nodes is stored on the master with the etcd component/service.
 THe master has both the controller and scheduler on it.

 ## Worker Nodes
+- contain the container runtime, docker here
+- contain containers

 Minions.
 These host the container runtimes and containers.
 These have the kubelet agent on them, which is used to interact with the master node.